Vicelinus

-Vicelinus (also Vicelin, Vizelin; 1086 – December 12, 1154) was a German bishop of Oldenburg in Holstein who was considered the apostle of Holstein.
+Vicelinus (also Vicelin, Vizelin; 1086 – 12 December 1154) was a German bishop of Oldenburg in Holstein who was considered the apostle of Holstein.
 Also known as – Apostle of Obodriten, of the Wends, Vicelinus, Vincelin, Vizelin, Wissel, Witzel.

 Life

 Vicelinus was born in Hamelin around 1086.

 Orphaned at an early age, he was raised by his uncle Ludolf, a priest in a neighboring village.
-He left secretly for Paderborn, where he enjoyed the home and instructions of Hartmann, and soon surpassed his companions and assisted in the management of the cathedral school.
+He left for Paderborn, where he enjoyed the home and instructions of Hartmann, and soon surpassed his companions and assisted in the management of the cathedral school.

 Vicelinus was called to Bremen to act as teacher and principal of the school, and was offered a canonry by Archbishop Frederick of the Archbishopric of Hamburg-Bremen.
 In 1122 he may have gone to Laon to complete his studies under Abelard.
-In 1126, Vicelinus decided to travel to Madgeburg, in order to see Norbert of Xanten, who at that time was the archbishop.
+In 1126, Vicelinus decided to travel to Magdeburg, in order to see Norbert of Xanten, who at that time was the archbishop.
 He hoped that Norbert would ordain him a priest and he could begin missionary work among the Slavs.
 For one reason or another this plan failed and so Vicelinus returned to Bremen, where Bishop Albero ordained him.
 Hamburg-Bremen's Archbishop Adalbero sent him among the Polabian Slavs, and in the fall of 1126 Henry, Prince of the Obotrites, gave him a church in Liubice, near the site of the later Lübeck.
 At the death of Henry (22 March 1127) Vicelinus returned to Bremen, and was appointed pastor at Wippenthorp.
 This gave him an opportunity to work among the Wagrians and neighbouring Obotrites.